build-on-aws/content/tutorials/eks-monitor-containerized-applications/index.md

 The graph shows that the container in the pod has completely utilized its CPU and memory limit and you will need to specify enough resources to prevent the container in the pod from being terminated.

 ## Clean Up

 To avoid incurring future charges, you should delete the resources created during this tutorial.
-You can delete the container application and the also delete the CloudWatch agent and Fluent bit for Container Insights with the following command.
+You can delete the container application and also delete the CloudWatch agent and Fluent bit for Container Insights with the following command:

 ```bash
 # Delete workloads